 And then you get totally pissed when he doesn’t deliver?

-If you’re man is constantly disappointing you, you’re probably making this mistake.
+If your man is constantly disappointing you, you’re probably making this mistake.

 Men are many things, but mind readers is not one of them.
 You absolutely have to ask for what you want.
 And I promise, asking does not take the fun out of it, or defeat the purpose.